-US and Vietnam get a friendship upgrade
+US denies Cold War with China in historic Vietnam visit

 And yet Vietnam may not see its new partnership with the US as choosing one side or the other.
 As Beijing's economy slows, Hanoi's closer relationship with Washington is only pragmatic.

 "I was in America for seven years and I knew about the American dream and I got that opportunity.
 But I thought, I have a bigger dream.
-The Vietnamese dream," says Nguyen Huu Phuoc, co-founder and CEO of Selex Motors.
+The Vietnamese dream," says Nguyen Huu Phuoc Nguyen, co-founder and CEO of Selex Motors.

 He is standing in the company's warehouse pointing at his e-scooter production line.